OpenPhilology/nidaba/docs/understanding_iris/concepts.rst

 :title: Concepts
-:description: Deis combines a variety of common preprocessing and OCRing steps into a single job.
+:description: Iris combines a variety of common preprocessing and OCRing steps into a single job.

 .. _concepts:

 Concepts
 ========

-Iris is a lightweight and flexible platform that aims to combine all steps from scanned input pages to the best possible text.
+Iris is a lightweight and flexible platform that aims to integrate all steps of an OCR workflow to produce the best possible text from scanned input pages.

 .. _concepts_tasks: